Communications Intern for the Social Media and Adolescent Health Research Team (SMAHRT) at the Seattle Children's Research Institute

 While interning, I wrote features about the experience of research interns as they prepared for the Undergraduate Research Symposium (URS) at the University of Washington, where many of the interns shared their findings with the greater Seattle community.
 My features focused on the value of conducting independent projects because of the 1) research exposure, 2) interdisciplinary collaboration and community, and 3) opportunity to develop clarity about long-term goals, and I conducted independent interviews with every intern in an effort to understand why they decided to join the team, and how SMAHRT contributed to their long-term goals.

-This article was a feature on Tommy LaGuardia, a graduating high school senior who participated in the SMAHRT Summer Scholars Program 2, and I had the privilege of learning about his growing interest in research and what it meant to be a first generation college student.
+This article was a feature on Tommy LaGuardia, a graduating high school senior who participated in the SMAHRT Summer Scholars Program 2, and I had the privilege of learning about his growing interest in research and his identity as a first generation college student who was headed to Stanford.

 This feature centered around interviews with current SMAHRT research interns and the value of research exposure.
 This was the first article in a three part series leading up to the Undergraduate Research Symposium that sought to capture the experience in a more vivid and comprehensive way.